theNerd247/sermons/personal/identity/outline.md

   * You set aside main course as special meal
   * 2 ways you can expect the quality of the food

     * critical eye:

-      * "I hope the food is hot enough"
+      * there's always something wrong with the food and nothing is ever good enough
-      * "I hope it's not to salty"
       * expects people / things to live up to their standards
     * complimentary eye:

       * "I can't wait to see the best of the chef"
       * "I'm excited to taste it"
       * Expects the best from others but has realistic expectations - standards are left to God
     * God can be disappointed in what we do but He is constantly looking for Christ in us.

-_Many of us get the idea of living a perfect life.
-But still feel like we're on a spiritual treadmill.
-God is at the top of an ever growing ladder.
-You constantly go through cycles of God feeling close and you feeling like the scum of the earth_

-_This is because we have not yet graspsed what Paul talks about next:_ Our identity in Christ and how God sees us.
+When many of us hear the words "holy and blameless life" and feel that God is asking them to be perfect.

+Some of us build up high standards for our life.

 # Seeing ourselves with a proper lens

-_Many of us know God is calling us to a perfect life.
-But we mix up what God calls perfect with our own perceptions of what perfect is or means.
+_But we mix up what God calls perfect with our own perceptions of what perfect is or means.
 We distort reality by setting standards for our selves and way higher than God ever intended_.

 There might be some of you that feel like you're never good enough or others aren't good enough.
 You may think to low of your self or to high.
 Both are